Medical Marijuana: Common Questions

 - What is your payment policy?

-We accept cash, debit card and money order.
-Full payment is due on the day of service.
+We accept cash, debit card, and money order in our Kalamazoo office only.
+We cannot accept any card payments in our Grand Rapids or Battle Creek locations.
+Full payment is due on the day of the appointment.

 - Do you make house calls?